Remember You Are

 Exhibitions

-Sea Change Project conceptualizes and curates multi-media exhibitions that convey the story of our inter-connectedness with the natural world while raising awareness for the Great African Seaforest.
+Sea Change Project collaborates on multimedia exhibitions that convey the story of our interconnectedness with the natural world.
+Showcasing the latest research on the origins of Homo sapiens while raising awareness for the Great African Seaforest and kelp forests worldwide.
+Visit the Origins exhibit in Cape Town and De Hoop Nature Reserve.

 Education